Joseph Arvay: Early life and education

-He was born in Welland, Ontario in 1949.
-As a law student in 1969, he was involved in a skiing accident which left him a paraplegic.
-He graduated from the University of Western Ontario with a Bachelor of Laws in 1974.
-He then attained a Master of Laws from Harvard Law School.
+Joseph James Mark Arvay was born in Welland, Ontario, on March 18, 1949, one of three children to Laura Teresa Monaco and James Arvay.
+His father of Hungarian descent, was a businessman who owned a stationery store; his mother was of Italian descent.
+In 1968, he attended Huron University College, an affiliate of the University of Western Ontario.
+In January 1969, at the age of 21, he was injured in car accident in southwestern Ontario, where he suffered a spinal injury that left him a paraplegic.
+He graduated from the University of Western Ontario with a Bachelor of Laws (LL.B.) degree in 1974; and later Harvard Law School with a Master of Laws (LL.M.).

-Career
+Legal career

 Arvay initially pursued an academic career, teaching law at the University of Windsor.
-In 1981 he moved to British Columbia where he practiced in the Ministry of Attorney General.
+In 1981 he moved to British Columbia where he practised in the Ministry of Attorney General.
 He was appointed Queen's Counsel after only ten years at the bar, shocking many with his youth.
 In 1989 he started the boutique law firm Arvay Finlay with John Finlay, Q.C. and Murray Rankin.
 After Finlay's death and Rankin's entry into politics, Arvay joined the firm of Farris, Vaughan, Wills & Murphy LLP in January 2014.
 In October 2017, Arvay left Farris and rejoined former associates Mark Underhill, Catherine Boies Parker, Robin Gage and Alison Latimer in the newly reconstituted Arvay Finlay LLP.

-Notable cases
+Notable cases and clients

 Safe injection

-In 2011, he argued the case for the Insite safe injection site and whether it falls under provincial or federal jurisdiction.
-"Insite is a life-raft for the people in the Downtown Eastside," Arvay told the court.
-"A life-raft in a sea of misery.".
-On Sept 30th 2011 Canada's Supreme Court ruled that North America's only legal drug injection facility can stay open.
-The top court issued its 9-0 unanimous decision in a case that has drawn international attention.
-"The battle for other sites across Canada remains to be fought," Arvay said, adding the ruling will give those cities hope.
-"Insite is going to remain open no matter what."
+In 2011, Arvay represented PHS Community Services Society, operators of Vancouver's Insite safe injection site, in a landmark case concerning the intersection of criminal law, health policy, and the Charter.
+He argued that Insite, located in Vancouver's Downtown Eastside, was a matter of provincial health jurisdiction and that closing it would endanger the lives of people who rely on its services to prevent overdose and disease.
+"A life-raft in a sea of misery."
+The unanimous Supreme Court of Canada in Canada (AG) v PHS Community Services Society held that the federal Minister of Health's refusal to grant an exemption under the Controlled Drugs and Substances Act violated section 7 of the Charter and ordered that Insite be allowed to remain open.